grafbase/grafbase/examples/authorization/README.md

 - `auth-service`: A HTTP server acting as a authorization service
 - `subgraphs/user`: the `user` subgraph being federated by the gateway.
 - `extension/*`: the authentication & authorization extension

+The `test.hurl` files contains a list of HTTP requests and responses presenting all the functionality.